-This formulation includes some common irritants, including ingredients that do not provide a benefit for the skin.
+This moisturizer contains some common irritants, including those without a benefit for the skin.
 We assess the overall irritancy of this moisturizer to be medium.
 For a detailed overview of all potential irritants: click here

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.